-In this complete guide, we’ll break down corded vs cordless drills in simple terms, explain how they work, compare their strengths and weaknesses, and help you choose the best drill for your needs.
+In this complete guide, we will break down corded vs cordless drills in simple terms, explain how they work, compare their strengths and weaknesses, and help you choose the best drill for your needs.

 What Is a Corded Drill?

-Corded drills have been around for decades and are still widely used in workshops, construction sites, and garages where power outlets are easily available.
+They have been in existence over many decades and they are still common in workshops, construction sites and garages where power outlets are readily available.

 How Corded Drills Work